nuked/erlworld/README.md

 By default the TCP server listens on port 4040 for incoming connections.
 This can be changed inside `game_main.erl` (`game_run/0`).

-Note: this isn't finished yet..!
+The current state is that most of what existed in the occam-pi game is here, minus the LINC system and student bots.

 ---
-Fred Barnes, March 2014.
+Fred Barnes, April 2014.